Directed By: Richard Brooks

 Trivia: Playwright Tennessee Williams so disliked this adaptation that he told people in the queue "This movie will set the industry back 50 years.
 Go home!"

-Both Paul Newman and Elizabeth Taylor rank among my favorite performers of all-time, and Cat on a Hot Tin Roof is the reason why.
-Throughout their long and impressive careers, each would deliver dozens of solid performances, but their pairing in Cat on a Hot Tin Roof proved cinematic gold.
+Paul Newman and Elizabeth Taylor both rank among my favorite performers of all-time, and Cat on a Hot Tin Roof is the reason why.
+Throughout their long and impressive careers, each would deliver dozens of solid performances, but their pairing in Cat on a Hot Tin Roof was cinematic gold.

-Everyone has gathered to celebrate the 65th birthday of Big Daddy Pollitt (Burl Ives), head of a wealthy southern family.
-His dutiful son Gooper (Jack Carson) and Gooper's wife Mae (Madeleine Sherwood), are in attendance, as is Big Daddy's better half for the last 40 years, affectionately known to everyone as Big Momma (Judith Anderson).
-Yet what makes this particular birthday special is the unexpected arrival of Big Daddy's favorite son Brick (Newman) and his wife Maggie (Taylor).
+Everyone has gathered to celebrate the 65th birthday of Big Daddy Pollitt (Burl Ives), patriarch of a wealthy southern family.
+His dutiful son Gooper (Jack Carson) and Gooper's wife Mae (Madeleine Sherwood) are in attendance, as is Big Daddy's better half of the last 40 years, affectionately known to everyone as Big Momma (Judith Anderson).
+Yet what makes this particular birthday special is the unexpected arrival of Big Daddy's favorite son Brick (Newman) and Brick's wife Maggie (Taylor).

 Alas, the reunion will not be a happy one.

-Over the course of the evening, all the suspicions and resentments that have plagued this family for decades will rise to the surface, causing a rift between father and son, husband and wife, brother and brother that may prove irreparable.
+Over the course of the evening, all the suspicions and resentments that have plagued this family for decades will reach a boiling point, causing a rift between father and son, husband and wife, brother and brother that may prove irreparable.

-Burl Ives holds his own against the film's two stars, giving a boisterous performance as the gruff and cynical patriarch.
-His Big Daddy is never afraid to say what's on his mind; he asks Maggie why she and Brick decided to honor them all with a visit.
+Burl Ives delivers a boisterous performance as the gruff and cynical patriarch.
+His Big Daddy is never afraid to say what's on his mind; he asks Maggie why she and Brick decided to "honor" them all with a visit.
 Maggie assures him they came for his birthday, but Big Daddy points out he also had a birthday last year, and the year before that, neither of which Brick attended.
 “Maybe”, Big Daddy says, “he thought he was coming to a funeral instead”.
-Despite his character's illness, Ives brings life and vitality to Big Daddy, as well as a commanding presence whenever he's on-screen.
+Despite his character's illness, Ives brings life and vitality to Big Daddy, as well as a commanding presence whenever he is on-screen.

-With its blunt depiction of frustrated sexuality and family strife, Cat on a Hot Tin Roof certainly raised a few eyebrows back in the day.
-But it was Taylor's raw sensuality and Newman's rugged callousness that made it a classic.
+With its raw depiction of frustrated sexuality and family strife, Cat on a Hot Tin Roof certainly raised a few eyebrows back in the day.
+But it's Taylor's raw sensuality and Newman's rugged callousness that also make it a classic.

 No comments: